Narwal25/AgriHub/README.md

 ## Acknowledgments

-Thank you to all contributors for their dedication and efforts in shaping the Farma project.
+Thank you to all contributors for their dedication and efforts in shaping the AgriHub project.